phntmxyz/flutter_blue_max/packages/flutter_blue_max/README.md

 </array>
 ```

-When this key-value pair is included in the app’s Info.plist file, the system wakes up your app to process ble `read`, `write`, and `subscription` events.
+When this key-value pair is included in the app's Info.plist file, the system wakes up your app to process ble `read`, `write`, and `subscription` events.

 To wake up your app even after it is killed by the OS, set the `restoreState` option to true **before** starting any FBP work**: